 - Consultations indicate informal discussions and meetings with Grain Farmers and those interested in learning more about grain Farming.

-- Online training includes all videos prepared to date.
-These videos have been viewed 1,276 times with the number continuing to grow.
+- Online training includes all videos prepared to-date.
+These videos have been viewed 2181 times.

-- Webinars, talks and presentations: We have conducted 3 webinars to date with three more scheduled for the next month and additional to follow.
+- Webinars, talks and presentations: We have conducted 4 webinars to-date and 2 conference presentations

 - Virtual Tasting Event: This was designed to connect farmers and end-users to understand grain evaluation processes.